 Marker series.
 This marker is included in the Indiana State Historical Bureau Markers marker series.

 Other nearby markers.
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 The Ten O'Clock Line (approx. 1.6 miles away); Camp Hughes (approx. 1.6 miles away); Stinesville Limestone Industry (approx. 2.7 miles away); Owen County (Indiana) War Memorial (approx. 5.6 miles away); Owen County War Memorial (approx. 5.6 miles away); Owen County Courthouse (approx. 5.6 miles away); American Revolution War Memorial (approx. 5.9 miles away); Civil War Cannons - Owen County Indiana (approx. 5.9 miles away).
 Touch for a list and map of all markers in Gosport.

 Also see . . .
 Secrest Ferry Bridge.
 From the HistoricBridges.org website.
 (Submitted on June 3, 2014.)